uranus4ever/Behavioral-Cloning/README.md

 ### Reflection

 In real human driving, there are only two inputs need to be controlled - speed (throttle and brake) and steering angle.
-Behavioral cloning is the amazing idea to teach machine how to self-drive with Neural Networks to control these two parameters.
+Behavioral cloning is an amazing idea to teach machine how to self-drive with neural networks to control these two parameters.
 Back to this project, the followings are worthy to be improved:

- - The performance on Track2 is not as good as on Track1, it drove off the road after half of rap, due to much more hard turns, complex shadows and dark light.
+ - The performance on Track2 is not as good as on Track1, due to much more hard turns, complex shadows and dark light.
 To improve that, more targeted data augment techniques and more training data with hard turn need to be taken.
  - Data augment needs to be further explored.
-This technique can increditibly save training time, if in the real life, saving development time and cost.
+This technique can increditibly save training time, if in reality, saving development time and cost.

 When it comes to extensions and future directions, I would like to highlight the followings:

  - In current simulator autonomous mode, only steering angle is learned.
-To step further, throttle control could also be learned from human.
+To step further, throttle control could also be learned from human behaviour.
 (At present it is controled by PID)
  - Train a model in real road driving with a new simulator.
  - Experiment with other Neural Network models, for example, Recurrent Neural Network or Reinforcement Learning structure.